 - indicate that the report is a Property Condition Assessment, at whose request the PCA was ordered, and certifying that the PCA Report was prepared in accordance with, and meets the minimum scope of work and other requirements of, these Instructions (including the date of the Instructions and version number); - state the purpose of the Property Condition Assessment, if known; - state which Modules are incorporated; - provide a summary description of the Property, including, but not limited to: - name of the Property; - location; - use; - size (including number of buildings, square footage and number of dwelling units); - age; - construction type, including whether modular construction (NOTE: If not identified prior to the site visit that the Property includes any prefabricated construction, the PCA Consultant must notify the Lender immediately.
-See Modular Housing/Modular Construction Module for additional requirements when completing a Fannie Mae Property Condition Assessment); - visibility and accessibility from major or public roadways; and - occupancy type; - describe which standards and protocols were used for preparation of the PCA Report and a certification by the PCA Consultant that required minimum protocols and standards were met, including reliance language; - state the site visit date; - state the names of the individuals from the PCA Consultant, the Property Point of Contact, and all Property Owner representatives providing information or attending the Property site visit; - describe the weather and conditions at the time of the site visit; - identify whether any limitations or constraints prevented the PCA Consultant from performing the entire required scope of the PCA as set forth in these Instructions; and - provide a concise summary of the conclusions reached by the PCA Consultant concerning the overall condition of the Property, including the PCA Consultant's professional opinion, of the Property's prospects, and the quality of the current maintenance programs based on the collective due diligence, site observations, current Property operations and maintenance procedures, any planned capital improvements, and other available information, of: - the quality of the current maintenance programs; - the Property's prospects, and The PCA Consultant should use its professional judgment to opine whether the property will continue to operate in a manner consistent with its current or anticipated (if immediate repairs or renovations are planned) physical condition; and- - If the PCA Consultant does not deem that planned improvements or current repair and maintenance practices are sufficient to maintain the Property in its current condition or improve the condition of the Property, then the PCA Report should note any deficiencies and provide appropriate recommendations if the PCA Consultant does not deem that planned improvements or current repair and maintenance practices are sufficient to maintain the Property in its current condition or improve the condition of the Property.
+See Modular Housing/Modular Construction Module for additional requirements when completing a Fannie Mae Property Condition Assessment); - visibility and accessibility from major or public roadways; and - occupancy type; - describe which standards and protocols were used for preparation of the PCA Report and a certification by the PCA Consultant that required minimum protocols and standards were met, including reliance language; - state the site visit date; - state the names of the individuals from the PCA Consultant, the Property Point of Contact, and all Property Owner representatives providing information or attending the Property site visit; - describe the weather and conditions at the time of the site visit; - identify whether any limitations or constraints prevented the PCA Consultant from performing the entire required scope of the PCA as set forth in these Instructions; and - provide a concise summary of the conclusions reached by the PCA Consultant concerning the overall condition of the Property, including the PCA Consultant's professional opinion, based on the collective due diligence, site observations, current Property operations and maintenance procedures, any planned capital improvements, and other available information, of: - the quality of the current maintenance programs; - the Property's prospects, and whether the property will continue to operate in a manner consistent with its current or anticipated (if immediate repairs or renovations are planned) physical condition; and - note any deficiencies and provide appropriate recommendations if the PCA Consultant does not deem that planned improvements or current repair and maintenance practices are sufficient to maintain the Property in its current condition or improve the condition of the Property.